Vehicle RegistrationSee the Vehicle Registration page for more information

 Ticket Appeal Process

-The GFU parking policies are designed to ensure that University parking facilities are able to serve all university residential and commuter students, employees and guests; and to maintain positive relationships with private property owners living within and near University property.
+The George Fox parking policies are designed to ensure that University parking facilities are able to serve all university residential and commuter students, employees and guests; and to maintain positive relationships with private property owners living within and near University property.

 The University requires Security Services to enforce the parking policies by patrolling parking areas and streets, and issuing citations to those in violation of these policies.

-If you received a parking citation but believe that you were parked in compliance with the university parking policies, you may appeal that citation by completing the form below and returning it to Jere Witherspoon (Student Life Office - Box 6148) within 10 calendar days of the citation.
+If you received a parking citation but believe that you were parked in compliance with the university parking policies, you may appeal that citation.
+The appeal will be reviewed by a panel not connected with the Security Services department.
+Any questions about appeal should be directed to Jere Witherspoon (Student Life Office) within 14 calendar days of the citation.
+Any violations not appealed within the 14 day review cycle will be considered an acknowledgement of the violation and the fees will be charged accordingly.
+Appeals attempted after the 14 day review window will not be accepted.

 Unacceptable Appeal Reasons: Invalid excuses include, but are not limited to:

-Ignorance or lack of knowledge of GFU parking policies
+Ignorance or lack of knowledge of George Fox parking policies

 Borrowed or used other vehicle